Accessibility Tools

 It is imperative to remember that a color guard request may be canceled due to military funerals.

-In the event of an emergency, if you have not been able to contact us via office phone or fax, please call the Honor Guard duty cell phone at 919-750-2025.
-Please follow-up all requests sent via fax with a phone call to either the office phone or the Honor Guard duty cell phone to confirm receipt of your request.
+In the event of an emergency, please call the Honor Guard office phone at 919.722.7019.
+Please follow-up all requests by email sent to 4fw.hg.hg@us.af.mil with a phone call to the office phone to confirm receipt of your request.

 The 4th Force Support Squadron is looking for sharp individuals to join the team in various Developmental Special Duty opportunities.